The importance of a unified style

 - When composing paragraphs, use only one space between an ending period and the first letter of a new sentence.

 - Upon first reference, always use the full name of a person, place, program, department or event.
 Generally, avoid using acronyms that aren’t commonly known by the general public.
 Instead, on second reference, use a shortened descriptive version of the name.
 EXAMPLE: The Office of Communications and Marketing could be shortened to the communications department rather than an acronym such as OCM.

-- Telephone numbers do not need parentheses; instead, use periods.
-EXAMPLE: For more information, call the Office of Communications and Marketing at 501.683.7397.
+- Telephone numbers do not need parentheses; instead, use dashes.
+EXAMPLE: For more information, call the Office of Communications and Marketing at 501-683-7397.

 - When necessary, make a distinction between first-time entering freshman and freshman.
 First-time student is also acceptable.

 - Use international students, not foreign students.

 - Use residence hall, not dorm or dormitory.